What Is Qigong Therapy?: Exploring Qigong’s Mental Health Benefits

 Dynamic qigong, also called active qigong, includes movements that typically involve your whole body (or just your arms and legs).
 Meditative qigong, also known as passive qigong, focuses on holding a particular posture for a more extended period (as well as meditation and breathing) with almost no body movement.

 Tai chi, often considered a related practice to qigong, is better known and combines slow, flowing movements with deep breathing, promoting both physical and mental well-being.
+Some research in clinical practice suggests that both tai chi and qigong may contribute to improved health promotion through movement and breath control.
+You can learn about qigong on the National Qigong Association website.

-Different forms of qigong therapies
+Different forms of qigong practice

 External qigong